 Clark also produced tons of specials: among them include The American Music Awards, a special created after ABC lost The Grammy Awards to CBS in 1973.
-Clark also produced The Academy of Country Music Awards, The Golden Globe Awards, Dick Clark’s New Year’s Rockin’ Eve, an ABC tradition since 1972, and of course, those Blooper specials.
+Clark also produced The Academy of Country Music Awards, The Golden Globe Awards, Dick Clark’s New Year’s Rockin’ Eve, and of course, those Blooper specials.

 Clark was also a major force in radio programming – he created The National Music Survey in 1981 for Mutual Broadcasting, a countdown show to rival American Top 40 (Clark guest hosted an episode of AT 40 in March 1972, subbing in for Casey Kasem.)
 When he left Mutual five years later, Clark formed Unistar syndication and took over another countdown series, Countdown America.
 In 1994, Clark sold Unistar to Westwood One, which promptly canceled the show (the same year, the original version of AT40 – which by then was hosted by Shadoe Stevens – was also canceled after its then-syndicator ABC Radio purchased Rick Dees’ rival countdown show.)

 Clark created a new countdown show to replace Countdown America called The U.S. Music Survey.
 It ran until 2004.
 Clark also created and later hosted a long-running syndicated oldies show titled Rock, Roll & Remember, the same name of his 1976 autobiography.